yakovmatan/The_muezzin/README.md

 ### 2. processing
 1. Single-valued unique identifier calculation
-2. Sending parts of the document
+2. Sending parts of the document:
-    All metadata information is sent to the index in elasticsearch, to enable efficient searches and analysis.
+    * All metadata information is sent to the index in elasticsearch, to enable efficient searches and analysis.
-    The actual contents of the file are stored in monogodb.
+    * The actual contents of the file are stored in monogodb.